 Unexpected fact: “I used to play cricket for a local ladies team‘

 And if you had a magic wand?
 ‘Obviously I’d wish for health and happiness for my family and friends, but I’d also like a sub 26 minute parkrun time!’

 Julian draws on a successful career in sales and business management to — as he puts it — spread the Space Program gospel wherever he goes.
 His main goal is ensuring we all deliver a level of service that’s out of this world.
 And his reward to himself at the end of the day?
 The odd glass of red wine and a cigar.
 Julian is bilingual, speaking Welsh as well as English.

 What’s the best bit?
 ‘Working with the Space Program team — yes, every single one of them!’

 Unexpected fact: Julian has watched rugby played on every continent except Antarctica.
 (He also claims to have once finished a ‘yard of ale’ in 17 seconds…)

 And if you had a magic wand?
 ‘A public flotation of the bank of mum and dad!’

-Hazel leads the Space Program business support team and loves sharing her passion for all things container.
+Hazel leads the Space Program team and loves sharing her passion for all things container.
 She was a research scientist in a previous life and has a PhD in pharmaceutical chemistry.
 This no doubt explains why she’s so good at doing the detail as well as all the big picture stuff.
 Away from work, Hazel is happiest discovering new places and exploring fresh ideas.

 What’s the best bit?
 ‘All the fabulous people I get to meet and work with who help grow and develop the business.’